By Sam Lee

-Of course, the Head of Incidental Pressing must put himself about.
-Last season he made 73 tackles, winning 76.71%, at a rate of more than two per match.
+Of course, the head of incidental pressing must put himself about.
+Last season he made 73 tackles, winning 76.71%, at a rate of over two per match.
 He made 1.4 fouls per game.

-So while Vidal may be the marquee name for whom United fans are crying out, and Strootman may be Van Gaal's favorite (he only played 3-5-2 with the Dutch because the Roma man got injured), De Jong is nothing to be sniffed at.
+So while Vidal may be the marquee name for whom United fans are crying out, or Strootman may be Van Gaal's favourite (he only played 3-5-2 with the Dutch because the Roma man got injured), De Jong is nothing to be sniffed at.

 He knows the Premier League, he knows the north west of England, he knows how to play this precarious system and, most importantly, he knows what Van Gaal wants.
 De Jong is simply the right man at the right time.